 46. A book from a genre/sub-genre that you’ve never heard of

-UPDATE, April 21, 2017 – I’ve decided to read this book that’s been in my audiobook file for a long time – since 2013 when I left an angry, controlling, and dare I say, eccentric man.
+UPDATE – April 21, 2017: I’ve decided to read this book that’s been in my audiobook collection for a long time – since 2011 when I was living with an angry, controlling, and dare I say, eccentric man.
 I guess I bought the book then but never got around to reading it.
-Now that I’m emotionally over that relationship disaster I thought it might be interesting to listen to.
+Now that I’m over that relationship I thought it might be interesting to listen to.
 I was so impressed by the introduction – I’ve decided to read the entire book.
-My experience was of being with a man who seemed to hate himself so much he unconsciously undermined all his relationships by being verbally, emotionally, mentally and psychologically abusive to those who loved and cared for him most.

 48. A book that’s more than 800 pages